silkux/uefi-uefree/README.md

 Objectives 2026-2027

 - Agnostic Kernel
-- ByPass ANY Uefi with wiki logs.
+- ByPass ANY Uefi with wiki logs, uefree-firmware updates.
 - Add Uefi-Bypass in all motherboards before boot.
 - Translate DX11 with llm and ddos updates to Vulkan
 - Activism against UEFI SecureBoot.
 GDPR